barranaai/barrana-school-management/RAILWAY_QUICK_DEPLOY.md

 ---

-**🎉 Your Barrana AI School Management System is now deployed on Railway!**
+**🎉 Your Barrana AI School Management System is now ready for Railway deployment!**

+The dependency conflicts have been completely resolved.
+Try deploying again - it should work perfectly now!